TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 The output of the code should be the output for the current task, newline, and then the entire c code that would run on the next task.

 > Special i/o
+>

-The first input that the code will receive would be just the task name for the next task, the current task input will be missing because technically that is a startup instead of a task
+> The first input that the code will receive would be just the task name for the next task, the current task input will be missing because technically that is a startup instead of a task
+>

-The output c code for the last task should be identical to the original c code (aka the code you pasted into the chall.py)
+> The output c code for the last task should be identical to the original c code (aka the code you pasted into the chall.py)

-> ----------

 Then, if all 69 tasks are solved correctly, and the final output c code is identical to the original c code, it will print the flag.

 ## chall.py - checkpoint Q&A

-Q - Why does this Q&A section seems useless?\
+Q - What does ouroboros have to do with this chall?\
-A - Because I haven't thought of any questions about this part.
+A - Ouroboros is an ancient symbol depicting a snake biting it's own tail, just like a loop.\
+This chal requires your code to be like an ouroboros, it survives (do tasks), and then eat itself (prints an exact copy of itself out, with only necesserary changes)

 ## Initial ideas